emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/binary-format.md

 For global conflict resolution, a type should be identified by its fully qualified name using adequate namespaces.
-This obviously requires it to be stored separate from the buffer identifier due to size constraints.
+This obviously requires it to be stored separate from the buffer Id due to size constraints.

 ### Type Hash Variants